metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 open_detour: file.txt
 boots and cats

-mirrord-user@mirrord:~/mirrord$ echo "look at the statement before boots and cats is printed!" look at the statement before boots and cats is printed!
+mirrord-user@mirrord:~/mirrord$ echo "look at the statement before "boots and cats" is printed!" look at the statement before "boots and cats" is printed!
 ```

 Awesome! we are able to override the functionality of libc's system call wrappers and replace them with our custom code.